by John Salt - Updated July 2019

 It was so good to smell jet exhaust again after a 4 month hiatus; but more importantly, it actually started, ran, and didn't blow up in my face.

-Since I took that video, I've put about 10 tanks of fuel through; first doing nothing but low ground hovering for the first few, but gradually getting back to full normal flying as the confidence in the overhaul job kept building.
+Since I took that video back in Spring 2016, I've put about 10 hours on the engine with no issues to report.
 No question it sounds and runs better than it did (just like new again), so the service was definitely needed and overdue.

 Like I previously mentioned, this Wren turbine overhaul was a very enjoyable & rewarding process.
 I learned not only a great deal about what's involved in a model turbine engine service, but I also learned what I should be keeping a closer eye on moving forward.